UniversalDependencies/docs/_u-dep/flat.md

 The `flat` relation is one of three relations for multiword expressions multiword expressions (MWEs) in UD (the other two being [fixed]() and [compound]()).
 It is used for exocentric (headless) semi-fixed MWEs like names (_Hillary Rodham Clinton_) and dates (_24 December_).
-It contrasts with [fixed](), which applies to to completely fixed grammaticized MWEs (like _in spite of_), and with [compound](), which applies to endocentric (headed) MWEs (like _apple pie_).
+It contrasts with [fixed](), which applies to to completely fixed grammaticized (function word-like) MWEs (like _in spite of_), and with [compound](), which applies to endocentric (headed) MWEs (like _apple pie_).

-Flat MWEs are annotated in a flat structure, where all subsequent words in the expression are attached to the first one using the fixed label.
+Flat MWEs are annotated with a flat structure, where all subsequent words in the expression are attached to the first one using the `flat` label.
 The assumption is that these expressions do not have any internal syntactic structure and that the structural annotation is in principle arbitrary.
 In practice, however, it is highly desirable to use a consistent annotation of all flat MWEs in all languages.

 Below we describe some of the most common uses of [flat]() across languages.
-Note, however, that semantically equivalent expressions in other languages (or even in the same language) may require a different analysis if it has a regular compositional syntactic structure.
+Note that semantically equivalent expressions in different languages (or even in the same language) may require a different analysis if sometimes there is and sometimes there is not a regular compositional syntactic structure.

 ## Names